 Every effort will be made to prevent unauthorised access to sensitive information.
-Portable devices such as mobile phones, laptop computers, tablets or on portable media will use two-stage authentication.
+Portable devices such as mobile phones, laptop computers, tablets or on portable media will be fully encrypted with two-stage authentication.
 Devices will be kept in locked storage when not in use.